jbmitch/transit-gateway/about.md

 ### Routing
 {: #routing}

 {{site.data.keyword.tg_full_notm}} supports local and global routing between VPCs and the {{site.data.keyword.cloud_notm}} classic infrastructure.
 It is optimized for performance and security, where all routed traffic passes through the {{site.data.keyword.cloud_notm}} infrastructure.
 Traffic stays within the {{site.data.keyword.cloud_notm}} network and does not traverse the public internet.
-Transit gateway allows customers greater flexibility, redundancy, and speed in scaling their workloads, as well as connecting isolated networks running on {{site.data.keyword.cloud_notm}}.
+Transit Gateway allows customers greater flexibility, redundancy, and speed in scaling their workloads, as well as connecting isolated networks running on {{site.data.keyword.cloud_notm}}.

 ### Management
 {: #management}

-You can use the command-line interface (CLI), API, or the {{site.data.keyword.cloud_notm}} console to create and manage your transit gateway.
+You can use the command-line interface (CLI), API, or the {{site.data.keyword.cloud_notm}} console to create and manage your transit gateways.

 For this Beta release, both the {{site.data.keyword.cloud_notm}} console and the CLI are supported for managing your transit gateways.
 {: note}